krisk0/ppcg_polybench_test-benchmark/README.md

 ppcg meets Polybench in your NVIDIA card

 where

- ppcg is a source-to source compiler found at http://repo.or.cz/w/ppcg.git
+* `ppcg <http://repo.or.cz/w/ppcg.git>`_ is a source-to source compiler

- Polybench is a collection of structured C code    http://www.cse.ohio-state.edu/~pouchet/software/polybench
+* `Polybench <http://www.cse.ohio-state.edu/~pouchet/software/polybench>`_ is a collection of structured C code

- NVIDIA card is a device you got tired of programming directly
+* NVIDIA card is a device you got tired of programming directly

 System requirements:
 --------------------